AathiTira/AathithyaTiraviamS_Datahack/README.md

 7. Test Data Handling:

-    - The test data is loaded and preprocessed similarly to the training data.
+    - Test data is loaded and preprocessed similarly to the training data.
     - Predictions are made on the test data to generate probabilities for each target variable.

 8. Submission Preparation: